São Luís, Maranhão: Bumba Meu Boi

 The Bumba Meu Boi is a popular farce which takes its form as a grand musical pantomime.
 Practice is a public affair and begins directly after Easter reaching its climax in June when literally hundreds of groups perform on a nightly basis for popular acclaim.
 Set personalities and characters play out a comedic tragedy with a metaphor for social harmony at its heart.
 Settlers, the infamous "Coroneis", Indians, spirit workers, African slaves and forest spirits are enacted though costumes, choreography and music - all performed amongst the all-night revelry.
 The crowd joins in with singing, dancing and dependent on the groups sotaque (or style) the playing of matracas (two wooden blocks, held in each hand and struck together repeatedly).
 Like the festival of Sao João and its requisite Forró dance in the North-Eastern states further south Bumba Meu Boi is a harvest festival but with the bull as its centre-piece.

 Capoeira

 The São Luís form of capoeira is said to be akin to the kind of capoeira now recognized as 'traditional bahian capoeira' that predated the Bahian Angola/regional polemic which split the capoeira world in the 1950s.

-Historical center
+Historic Centre

-In 1997 the city's historical center was made a UNESCO World Heritage Site.
+The Historic Centre of São Luís was declared a UNESCO World Heritage Site in 1997.
+It differs from other historic centers in Brazil due to the quantity and density of sobrados, the Portuguese urban town house; the largest collection of exterior azulejos in Brazil; and it is a rare example of a Portuguese colonial planned city in Brazil on a grid.
 Starting in 1989 there has been an extensive program to restore and renovate the colonial era buildings of the city's historical center.
+Notable examples of historic properties are the Metropolitan Cathedral of Our Lady of Victory, the Church of Pantaleão, the Chapel of Laranjeiras, the Fort of Santo Antônio da Barra de São Luís, and the Ribeirão and Pedras fountains.
+The Historic Centre is marked by both broad avenues and a network of narrow streets; it additionally has broad, public squares, notably Pedro II Squre, Benedito Leite Plaza, and João Lisboa Square.